 The Results Engine.

-With strategic marketing principles and a communication hierarchy in place, the market will pre-qualify their interest, allowing sales to be responsive as opposed to assertive.
+With a communication hierarchy in place, the market will pre-qualify their interest, allowing sales to be responsive as opposed to assertive.
 They will hear what is being said if you're speaking to an audience with the propensity to want what it is you have to offer.

 Skilled sales understand that successful communications are a seduction process held up to a market who ought to be inclined to respond.
 It is a carefully-honed sculpture, a hierarchy of information designed to speak to the markets respectfully, building lasting relationships that are naturally inclined to build a referral business.

 When done artfully, the markets have a sense of discovering what they have yearned for – you.
 Discovery consists of a sense of wonder, an appreciation for what may be rare, unique, useful, beneficial.

 Knowing how a product works is not nearly as important to the consumer as knowing what it does.
 People don't buy a well-made mattress, they buy a good night's sleep.
 And if the other mattress manufacturer is selling a good night's rest, you start selling sweeter dreams.

 In the end, it's all about people.

 So, yes, we believe that the fundamentals of life still apply.
 That acknowledgement and appreciation matter.
 Human contact is meaningful.
 And listening – truly listening – is its singularly important.

 Good selling is a methodical process.
 Greatness in sales will only come from people who enjoy – genuinely enjoy – other people and the process.
 But never, ever, expect sales excellence from the very best teams with an ordinary project, a misfit product, or a so-so destination.
 To sell without authenticity breaks a fundamental tenet for those whose pleasure it is to inspire people to buy.